 Car GPS units do not work well on the Parkway.
 We use milepost markers for addresses, and these are not recognized by the device.
 Use your GPS to direct you to communities near the Parkway, then follow road signs and a map.

 Visit the maps page and check the real-time road closure map posted their before driving to the Parkway, as construction or weather related closures may be in effect.

-If you are traveling here in an alternative fuel vehicle, thanks for helping us reduce greenhouse gas emissions and reduce petroleum use.
-Plan your trip with the Department of Energy's "Alternative Fueling Station Locator."
+If you are traveling here in an alternative fuel vehicle, plan your trip with the Department of Energy's Alternative Fueling Station Locator.